-Superstock 600:
+Superstock 600: See Art.
+AARR 0.3.

-Look point AARR 0.3 (page 3)

 AA Road Racing Committee decided to accept the maximum tyre size 190/55/17 for the whole season.

 Tyres must be a fully moulded type carrying all size and sidewall marking of the tyres for commercial sale to public.